-It got a little harder to see other people’s pregnancy and birth announcements (as much as I didn’t want it too!), and even though four months isn’t long at all in the grand scheme of things, it was long for us, and it was nervewracking.
+It got a little harder to see other people’s pregnancy and birth announcements (as much as I didn’t want it to!), and even though four months isn’t long at all in the grand scheme of things, it was long for us, and it was nerve-wracking.

 February was no different.
 I had a feeling I wasn’t pregnant anyway, but I took an early pregnancy test two days before my period was due just so I could stop wondering, and this time I wasn’t surprised that it was negative.
 But that didn’t stop the hurt.
-In the midst of the Whole30 and PMS, I found myself angry and frustrated and just plain sad.
+During the Whole30 and PMS, I found myself angry, frustrated, and just plain sad.

-By Sunday, I had the slight urge to buy another test, but my cycles aren’t extremely regular, and I was fed up with wasting money on negative tests, so I didn’t.
+By Sunday, I had the slight urge to buy another test, but my cycles weren’t extremely regular, and I was fed up with wasting money on negative tests, so I didn’t.

-We pulled into the Walmart parking lot later than we should have, and despite the fact that we were going to be late for the field trip, I couldn’t bring myself not to stop.
+We pulled into the Walmart parking lot later than we should have, and despite being late for the field trip, I couldn’t bring myself not to stop.
 I needed answers at that point.

-I peed on the stick and sat and watched as the plus sign appeared.
-Immediately I broke out in a smile — just me, myself and I in the bathroom stall, staring at that positive test.
+I peed on the stick, sat, and watched as the plus sign appeared.
+Immediately I broke out in a smile — just me, myself, and I in the bathroom stall, staring at that positive test.

-On the remainder of our drive, I texted the picture to my mom and sister and a couple close friends and soaked up their excitement for us.
+On the remainder of our drive, I texted the picture to my mom, sister, and a couple of close friends and soaked up their excitement for us.
 Later that afternoon, after the fun of the field trip and enough time for the news to sink in, we split a cheesecake brownie from Starbucks between the girls and told them the news.

 Our three-year-old’s reaction?
 “I don’t WIKE babies!”